MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Firewall rules, which are finally configured on a DC, are the outcome of all the rules merged from all the applied GPOs.

 > [!NOTE]
-> Please keep in mind that our GPO is focused on the firewall rules, it is not a security baseline, and it is not covering recommended hardening of a DC.
-You should have separate and dedicated security baseline GPO applied to your DCs.
+> Please keep in mind that this whitepaper only focuses on the firewall configuration.
+It is not a security baseline and it does not cover domain controller security hardening.
+You should have a separate and dedicated security baseline GPO applied to your DCs.

 ![GPO precedence](../Images/Screenshots/firewall-precedence-gpo.png)